Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Acknowledgement

 \section{Acknowledgement}

-MO are supported by JSPS Postdoctoral Fellowships for Research Abroad.
+MO thanks Dr. Go Kato for discussions.
+MO acknowledges support as a JSPS Postdoctoral Fellow for Research Abroad.
 This research was partially supported by the MEXT Grant-in-Aid for Young Scientists (A) No. 20686026, and Grant-in-Aid for Scientific Research (A) No. 23246071.
 The Center for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.